7Block Labs

 The new precompiles you can actually call

-EIP-2537 installs seven precompiles at these addresses:
+EIP-2537 rolls out seven precompiles located at these addresses:

 • 0x0b: BLS12_G1ADD